What is Open WebUI? The best self hosted, open source ChatGPT alternative?

 3. Cost Efficiency: ChatGPT is not per se expensive.
 However it costs at least 25$ in the minimum plan which provides some sort of data privacy.
 And goes up to 70$ for the Enterprise plan (which is what most organizations would need).
 Assuming you have just a 100 employees company, you'd end up paying between 2500$ and 7000$ per month.
 Assuming Open WebUI is used with the quite good Azure OpenAI API, you'd only pay for what your users actually use in terms of chat tokens (words).
 Assuming you serve them the best available model, realistically speaking many of your users will amount to less than 5$ per month.

 4. Avoiding Vendor Lock-In: Relying on proprietary platforms can lead to vendor lock-in, where switching providers becomes costly and complex.
 While this is true for any proprietary software, it is even more so true for AI models.
 Why?
-Because every god-damn month a new, better one is released.
+Because every month a new, better one is released.
 Currently, Claude from Anthropic seems to be the best model on the market.
 2 months ago it was GPT-4.
 If you use ChatGPT, you have to use GPT-4 no matter.
 Open WebUI allows you to switch between models with the click of a button.

 5. Advanced Features and Integration: Beyond the things ChatGPT offers, Open WebUI offers a bunch of intelligent features not seen in other platforms.
 Among them is their support for running LLM-generated python code in the browser (yes, really!), advanced model management and their superb extendability with pipelines (more on that in a second)